| | | What is mass media?

 up with the current events, mass media influences the federal government.
 Our government

-choices that appeal to the majority of the public, so therefore they must pay close
+wants to make choices that appeal to the majority of the public, so therefore they must pay close

 attention to how the public votes and the statistics.
 Lyndon B. Johnson once said, "All politics has changed because of you [media]."